 As promised in the preceding American Futures post, here are the stories of two major projects that are changing the face of Ajo, and quite possibly its future.
 They are two that the International Sonoran Desert Alliance (ISDA) has been at work on for over a dozen years: reimagining and renovating this spectacular Ajo town plaza, and also the nearby Curley School complex.

+The town plaza.
 Larger-than-life players and their stories set the course for Ajo a century ago.
 In 1917, John Greenway—former Rough Rider with Teddy Roosevelt at the Battle of San Juan Hill, Yale football star, and millionaire mine-developer—opened the New Cornelia copper mine.

 He was joined by his dynamic young wife, Isabella, a close and dear friend of Eleanor Roosevelt since their teens and the recently widowed wife of another of Roosevelt’s Rough Riders.
 (More on her story coming soon; Bruce Babbitt, former Arizona governor, told me a few weeks ago that Isabella Greenway remains one of the most important figures in Arizona political history.)
 Fixed on creating an aesthetic for the desert town of Ajo to match the distinction of the formidable and successful mine, the Greenways built a town plaza in Spanish Colonial Revival style.

 Let’s skip decades ahead through the sudden early death of John Greenway in the 1920s; changes in mine ownership; strikes and ups and downs in the world price of copper; to the sudden shutdown of the mine 30 years ago, in 1985.
 The jobs were gone.
 People fled.